Addressing the Wealth and Poverty of Nations

 The hard work has been done.
 All that remains is to adopt the Implicit Curriculum.
 That is why this website exists.
 We ask that you join us to make this happen.

 By Samuel Odunsi, Sr. Director of Human Rethink

 Development is the rise of a nation to meet the West and other developed countries as an economic equal based on the managerial and entrepreneurial leadership of its own indigenous people, as China is doing—Human Rethink.

 It’s assumed that higher education imparts managerial skills.
-But while it imparts technical skills, higher education has not impart the competitive managerial and entrepreneurial leadership skills that will raise productivity and create jobs for the type of prosperity seen in developed countries.
+But while it imparts technical skills, it has not imparted the competitive managerial and entrepreneurial leadership skills that will raise productivity and create jobs for the type of prosperity seen in developed countries.
 So, developing countries have to import competent managerial leadership (expatriates) from developed countries in scarce numbers.

-Underdevelopment is persistent because of a dire shortage of effective managerial leadership that cannot be remedied with any known method, until now—Human Rethink
+Underdevelopment is permanent because of a dire shortage of effective managerial leadership that cannot be remedied with any known method, until now—Human Rethink